What's real, what's fake this week in hoops

 Sure, Kansas is a great team even when Azubuike -- whom Bill Self hopes to have back for conference play -- is sidelined.
 But his influence is tangible.

-Gonzaga is missing a key big man, too, with Killian Tillie, the 6-foot-10 forward who made 48 percent of his 3-pointers last season, recovering from an ankle injury.
+Gonzaga is missing a key big man, too, as Killian Tillie, the 6-foot-10 forward who made 48 percent of his 3-pointers last season, recovers from an ankle injury.
 His presence forces opponents to alter defensive schemes because he's a verified threat from the perimeter.
 The Bulldogs could have used Tillie, who might return in the coming weeks, against Tennessee on Saturday.

 In the ACC, Virginia is more vulnerable without freshman guard Kihei Clark, who is averaging 2.9 assists per game.
 He's out indefinitely after undergoing Monday surgery to correct a wrist injury suffered in a recent game against Morgan State.
 Florida State is without last year's leading scorer, Phil Cofer, who could return soon after missing the first portion of the season with a foot injury.